- Low Carbon Resilience

 Crops and Food Supply

-Increasing summer temperatures combined with drought, flooding and pest expansion all affect Canadian and international farmers, and could pose problems for food supply.
+Increasing summer temperatures combined with drought, flooding and pest expansion affect Canadian and international farmers, and could pose problems for global food supply.

 While technology has limited potential to solve the systemic issues that are driving climate change, low carbon resilient innovations will be key to our success in transitioning to a sustainable path forward.